fusioncharts/dev_centre_docs/chart-guide/treemap/creating-a-simple-treemap.md

 A treemap is useful when hierarchical information has to be analyzed.
 A treemap is created using 2D nested rectangles, which can be compared to gain insights from hierarchical information.

-<p class="text-info"> In order to render treemap chart, include fusioncharts.treemap.js in the project folder with rest of the .js files as mentioned [here]{% linkTo tutorials/getting-started/installation.md %}. </p>
+<p class="text-info"> In order to render treemap chart, include fusioncharts.treemap.js in the project folder with rest of the .js files as mentioned [here](/getting-started/installation). </p>

 A simple treemap is shown below: